brightvibesrock/reactjs-todo-example/README.md

 * from terminal, cd to your reactjstodolist folder.

 ## Advanced Developers

 If you are already familiar with reactjs, folder structures and props, below are quick steps to  deploy it to netlify.
 If you are new to reactjs or you just want to refresh on core concepts go to the section -> [Getting Started 101](#getting-started-101).
+Also, all the code for the Part 1: 101 is here: https://github.com/brightvibesrock/reactjs-todo-101 for your reference.

 ### Get site running on local and deploy to netlify
-All the code for the 101 is here https://github.com/brightvibesrock/reactjs-todo-101 for your reference.

 * `remove package-lock.json`